jhasaurav97/jhasaurav97/README.md

 ## 🌟 About Me

-- 🔭 Previously worked as a Full Stack Developer at **Espion Pvt.
-Ltd.**, building dynamic web applications and custom solutions for real-world clients.
+- 🔭 Currently freelancing as a Full Stack Developer at Espion Pvt.
+Ltd., creating dynamic web apps and custom solutions for clients.
 - 🚀 Developed projects including an **e-commerce platform for a USA client**, a **React-based API integration project**, and various **SEO-optimized websites** for digital marketing agencies.
 - 🌱 Currently deep-diving into **Next.js, custom JavaScript frameworks, and system design**, while enhancing skills in **PHP, Node.js, and OpenLayers GIS**.
 - 👯 Open to collaborating on **startup ideas, innovative SaaS tools, and open-source contributions** that solve real problems.